+All of our director nominees currently serve as directors on our Board.
 The tables below set forth information regarding the members of our Board continuing in office or nominated for re-election.
-Our Board has determined that all members of our Board are "independent directors" meeting the applicable requirements of the Listing Rules of NYSE other than Stephen P. Weisz, our President and Chief Executive Officer.
+Our Board has determined that all members of our Board are "independent directors" meeting the applicable requirements of the Listing Rules of the New York Stock Exchange (the "NYSE") other than John E. Geller, Jr., our President and Chief Executive Officer.